adelawu717/Socket/README.md

 ### `client.py`
 - Sends data file line by line through a socket during a connection with the server.
-- Uses the `sleep` function to simulate network delay.
+- May Use the `sleep` function to simulate network delay.

 ## 💻 Server